Recipe Overview

 • Ground Beef (or Ground Turkey): Goulash is traditionally made with ground beef but if you aren’t a fan of beef, ground turkey is a good substitute.
 Quite honestly, I’ve made goulash with both and there’s only a slight difference in flavor.

-• Garlic: You’ll need 3 cloves of fresh garlic.
+• Onion, Green Bell Pepper, Garlic: An inexpensive yellow cooking onion is fine for a recipe like this.
+You’ll need 3 cloves of fresh garlic.
 Buy a head of garlic; break off 3 cloves from the head.
 Peel off the papery outer skin before mincing the garlic.

 • Beef Broth: Again, look for low-sodium broth.
 Broth is notoriously salty and you don’t really want all that extra salt in your diet if it isn’t necessary.
-Goulash is very flavorful and doesn’t need gobs of salt to make it delicious.

 • Cheddar Cheese, Parsley (optional): Cheddar cheese goes perfectly with the tomato beef goulash, and fresh green parsley brightens the goulash with a piquant herbal flavor.